25 Words or Less

-25 Words or Less is an American television game show based on the board game of the same name.
+25 Words or Less is an American television game show.
+It is based on the board game of the same name.
+Two teams, each consisting of a celebrity and a contestant, convey mystery words to each other to win cash.
 Hosted by Meredith Vieira, this show is produced by Dino Bones Productions, Is or Isn't Entertainment, Regular Brand, and distributed by Fox First Run.
 It first aired in summer 2018 as a three-week summer trial run on nine Fox Television Stations and premiered as a regular series on September 16, 2019.

 History

 The show premiered on September 16, 2019.

 On November 13, 2019, Fox renewed the show for a second season, which launched on September 14, 2020.
 The second through fourth seasons featured some staging differences to accommodate for the COVID-19 pandemic in the United States, with the two competing teams separated into pods and Vieira hosting remotely from her personal basement studio at her home in New York.
 On November 18, 2020, the series was renewed for two additional seasons, through the 2022–23 season.
 On January 31, 2023, the show was renewed through the 2023–24 season.
 On January 11, 2024, the show was renewed through the 2024–25 season, with production moving to Atlanta.
-In spring 2025, the show was renewed for the 2025-26 season.
+In spring 2025, the show was renewed for the 2025–26 season.

+In the spring of 2026, in addition to its renewal, it was announced that 25 Words or Less was relocating production for the 2026–27 season to Jersey City, New Jersey at Parlay Studios.

 Broadcast

 In summer 2018, the show tested as first run on Fox-owned stations in New York, Los Angeles, Philadelphia, Dallas, Atlanta, Minneapolis, Phoenix, Orlando, and Charlotte.
 In 2019, the show premiered nationwide on all TV stations.
 It is currently available on Tubi.
 It is also available as a 24/7 FAST channel on The Roku Channel.

+Beginning with the first taping session of the 2026-27 season on May 4, 2026, 25 Words or Less is streaming episodes live on its YouTube channel as they are happening.
+Four episodes per day are streamed, with the first stream beginning at 12:00 PM Eastern/9:00 AM Pacific and the second at 5:00 PM Eastern/2:00 PM Pacific.